 .
 Farms located in the Yukon, the Northwest Territories and Nunavut.

-The Farm Environmental Management Survey questionnaires were designed by a project team made up of Statistics Canada and Agriculture and Agri-Food Canada employees and provincial experts assigned to the project.
+The Farm Management Survey questionnaires were designed by a project team made up of Statistics Canada and Agriculture and Agri-Food Canada employees and provincial experts assigned to the project.
 Questionnaire design specialists were consulted within Statistics Canada.
-In October 2016, 58 one-on-one in-depth interviews with farm producers in four regions were used to test draft versions of the questionnaires: Lethbridge, Alberta, Steinbach, Manitoba, Barrie, Ontario, and Saint-Hyacinthe, Quebec.
+In June 2021, 15 one-on-one in-depth online interviews with farm producers all over the surveyed geographical area were used to test draft versions of the questionnaires.
 Participants represented various types of agricultural operations.
 The questionnaires were then revised based on results of the questionnaire testing, questionnaire design specialist recommendations and a second round of consultation with Agri-Food Canada employees and provincial focal points or experts.

-A second round of testing was done in September 2017.
+A second round of testing was done in October 2021.
 During this test the focus was the functionality of the application.
-Fifteen one-on-one interviews were conducted with farm producers in two regions; London, Ontario, and Drummondville, Quebec.
-The application was then updated based on recommendations from the questionnaire design specialists and additional consultations with Agri-Food Canada employees.
+The application was then updated based on recommendations from the questionnaire design specialists.

 This is a sample survey with a cross-sectional design.

 The survey targets large producers in seven specific sub-sectors.
 As such, seven survey frames are created.